aneasystone/github-trending/README.md

 ## C#

+* 【2023-07-28】[elastic / elasticsearch-net](https://github.com/elastic/elasticsearch-net) - This strongly-typed, client library enables working with Elasticsearch.
+It is the official client maintained and supported by Elastic.
 * 【2023-07-27】[T0biasCZe / AdbFileManager](https://github.com/T0biasCZe/AdbFileManager) - Fast Android <-> Windows file manager using ADB protocol
 * 【2023-07-26】[microsoft / chat-copilot](https://github.com/microsoft/chat-copilot) -
 * 【2023-07-25】[TASEmulators / BizHawk](https://github.com/TASEmulators/BizHawk) - BizHawk is a multi-system emulator written in C#.
 BizHawk provides nice features for casual gamers such as full screen, and joypad support in addition to full rerecording and debugging tools for all system cores.